$\Delta$-Nets: Interaction-Based System for Optimal Parallel $\lambda$-Reduction: From -terms to -nets

 Finally, there is a fragment for applications, in which the application itself is represented by a fan pointing down, labelled with an $@$\footref{visualaid}.
 The first auxiliary port of the fan is the parent port of the application.
 The principal port of the fan is a child port, connected to the \mbox{$\Delta$-net} that represents the function \mbox{$\lambda$-term}.
 The second auxiliary port is another child port, connected to the \mbox{$\Delta$-net} that represents the argument \mbox{$\lambda$-term}.
 In addition to the fragments shown in \mbox{Figure \ref{fig:ltrules}}, every canonical \mbox{$\Delta$-net} has a single \textit{root} (non-agent) node, represented by a small circle, connected to the top of the outermost \mbox{$\Delta$-net} fragment.
 Together, the root node and the free variable nodes constitute the interface of a canonical \mbox{$\Delta$-net}.

 Note that both applications and abstractions are represented by fans, and \mbox{$\beta$-reduction} is expressed through fan annihilation.
 Whether a specific fan in a \mbox{$\Delta$-net} represents an abstraction or an application can always be determined by inspecting the net (without fan labels) and tracing paths from the root node.
 While abstraction fans have two parent ports and one child port, application fans have one parent port and two child ports.
-Every port of any node (including non-agent nodes) in a proper \mbox{$\Delta$-net} is either a parent port or a child port, and every wire connects a parent port with a child port.
+Every port of any node (including non-agent nodes) in a proper \mbox{$\Delta$-net} is either a child port or a parent port, and every wire connects a child port with a parent port.
 Although this duality has no direct bearing on the interaction process, it is clearly present, and it is instrumental in some discussions.

 All replicators in a canonical \mbox{$\Delta$-net} are unpaired fan-ins: each auxiliary port is a parent port and the principal port is a child port.
 However, during reduction, fan-out replicators may be produced.
 In a fan-out replicator, the principal port is a parent port and each auxiliary port is a child port.
 Every commutation between a fan and a replicator (either a fan-in or a fan-out) always produces a fan-in and a fan-out.
 While every fan-out is paired with at least one upstream fan-in, the converse is not true: fan-ins may or may not be paired.
 Locally determining this pairing efficiently is the purpose of the level delta system.